SamuelJWood/realmz/README.md

 Here are the main changes from the upstream version of Realmz (realmz-castle/realmz):

--Graphics
+Graphics
     -Fullscreen mode has been added.
     -The window can be resized arbitrarily.
     -Maps shown in game are now centered.
     -The overhead dungeon view is centered.
     -The overhead dungeon view no longer causes flickering.
     -Animations showing damage to party members when outside of combat are now visible over the characters' portraits as in the original Realmz.
     -Closing various screens/dialogs no longer causes buttons and selected player character indicator to flicker.

--Music
+Music
-    -All original music files play in game (the Outdoor Music file was converted from a Mac only tracker format to MOD) -MP3 can also be used
+    -All original music files play in game (the Outdoor Music file was converted from a Mac only tracker format to MOD)
+    -MP3 can also be used
     -The game will randomly select tracks to play if there are multiple similarly named files (e.g., "Outdoor Music", "Outdoor Music 2.mp3" "Outdoor Music files.mod").

--Scenario Bugfixes
+Scenario Bugfixes
     -All scenarios have had spelling mistakes fixed (hundreds of spelling mistakes in total).
     -Prelude to Pestilence's bugs with missing items in the potion shop, errors of allegiance, etc. have been fixed.

--User interface
+User interface
     -A new menu system has been created that shows scenario icons, descriptions of Caste and Race, etc.
     -The "Esc" key can be used instead of "A" to Abort targeting.
     -Most screens can be closed by pressing "Esc" - Items screen, Encounter, Trade, etc.
     -The anomalous sound bug when moving the cursor over the right side of the screen in the after battle rewards screen has been fixed.
     -Right clicking on characters in combat will show their information.
     -Pressing "T" to target in combat will attempt to automatically switch to a ranged weapon first.

 # License